Doctoral Dissertation Policies

 All UMKC Ph.D. degrees and the Ed.D. degree require a dissertation as the final component of the program.
 The dissertation is also a requirement in some D.M.A. programs and an option in others.
 The doctoral faculty view the dissertation as one of the most important aspects of the student's experience because:

-It demonstrates the candidate's ability to address a major intellectual problem.
-For regulations pertaining to formatting the dissertation and the process for approval, the reader is directed to Thesis and Dissertation Preparation and Approval Policy.
+- It demonstrates the candidate's ability to address a major intellectual problem.
+For regulations pertaining to formatting the dissertation and the process for approval, the reader is directed to the Graduate Thesis/Dissertation Preparation and Approval Policy.

 Final Dissertation Examination

 Final examinations in defense of the dissertation are generally open to all members of the public.
 The format and procedures of the defense are determined by the program and communicated to the student prior to the defense.
 The date, time, and location must be announced and published at least two weeks before each final examination takes place.
-This examination may be conducted only after the dissertation has been approved by the Dean of the School of Graduate Studies.
+This examination may be conducted only after the dissertation has received preliminary approval by the student’s supervisory committee.
 The student and all members of the dissertation committee, or substitutes approved in consultation with the chair of the committee by graduate officers in the academic units where the degree or primary discipline resides, are required to attend the entire examination.
 Synchronous electronic modes of communication are allowed for both the student and committee members when physical presence conflicts with a major commitment upon approval of the unit graduate officer.